Engineering-Research-and-Development/dsp-true-connector/doc/development_procedure.md

  - all tests are pass
  - documentation is updated
  - changelog is updated (if applicable)
- - pull request review is done (resolved all conversation comments from RP) -> code is merged to develop branch
+ - pull request review is done (resolved all conversation comments from RP) -> code is squash merged to develop branch (one commit to develop branch)
  - feature branch deleted
  - task in Project Dashboard is closed (should be done automatically if linked with branch); if not, close it manually